KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 * sem_wait(): decrements the number inside of the semaphore.
 * sem_post(): increments the number inside of the semaphore.

-Note that the ```sem_wait()``` function is blocking.
-If the value of the semaphore is set to zero, the thread waits until it can acquire a lock.
-There is a non-blocking alternative sem_trywait().
-See the manual pages for more info and the correct usage.
+Note that the ```sem_wait()``` function is _blocking_ (similar to pthread_join).
+If the value of the semaphore is set to zero when sem_wait is called, the thread is paused until another thread invokes ```sem_post()``` (put differently: until the semaphore is "unlocked").
+In other programming languages, the post() operation is often referred to as signal().
+There is also a non-blocking alternative to sem_wait: ```sem_trywait()```.
+See the manual pages and search Google for more info and the correct usage.

-Next to fact that a mutex only has a single token, where a semaphore can have more, the signalling is also a main difference.
-When a thread wants to get access to a semaphore and there are no more tokens available, it goes into a sleep-like state.
-When another thread produces a semaphore, a signal is sent to all the threads that were 'sleeping'.
+Note that multiple threads can be waiting on  the same semaphore at any given time.
+When a sem_post occurs, they of course cannot all start immediately, since only one token was added.
+Here there are again several ways for the OS to decide which thread gets preference (e.g., the one that has been waiting the longest, the one that was most recently started) and gets to consume the token.

 More info on the differences between a semaphore and a mutex are given [here](https://techdifferences.com/difference-between-semaphore-and-mutex.html).

+{{% task %}}
+Go to the Deadlock Empire website and do:
+- Semaphores: Semaphores
+- Semaphores: Producer-Consumer
+- Semaphores: Producer-Consumer (Variant)
+{{% /task %}}

+Note that next to mutexes and semaphores, there are many other thread synchronization utilities and concepts (such as for example conditional variables and barriers).
+Especially more modern programming languages like Java and C# typically have highly advanced threading options built-in.
+Some of these you can (optionally) explore and experiment with using the exercises from Deadlock Empire that we skipped.